-Every once in a while it is good to shake up the meditation routine.
+Every once in awhile it is good to shake up the meditation routine.
 This week’s experimentation is with a few musical meditations.
-I am devoting an hour a day though the piece of music really didctates the lenght of time you will be active.
+I am devoting an hour a day though the piece of music really dictates the length of time you will be active.

 Ok so the hardest part of this meditation for me is picking the piece of music though really it shouldn’t be as any piece of music will do.
-I have limited it to instramentals for ther time being.
+I have limited it to instrumentals for the time being.

 Here are the pieces I have played so far: